vCreaTek/attestable-semeval/README.md

 ```

 ## Contact
-Feel free to contact `tbd` for any queries
+Feel free to contact Pratik Ratadiya (pratik.r@vcreatek.com) for any queries